What to Research When Considering Limb Lengthening and Height Surgery

 The procedure takes place while the patient is anesthetized.
 The surgery is performed with a general anesthetic, so you are completely relaxed during the procedure.
 The bone to be lengthened is cut and an adjustable metal rod is inserted into the bone.
 After the patient has recovered and is fully healed, another surgery is required to remove the metal hardware.

 After a short hospital stay, patients use a walker to support their weight while walking and adjust the rod themselves each day with a magnetic device.
-New bone, nerves and blood vessels develop in the small gap and eventually heal completely.
+New bone, nerves, and blood vessels develop in the small gap and eventually heal completely.
 As the bone begins to develop and become stronger (a process called consolidation) the patient is allowed to bear more weight.
-In fact, weight bearing stimulates the healing process and encourages the growth of more dense bone.
+In fact, weight-bearing stimulates the healing process and encourages the growth of more dense bone.

-The muscles, ligaments and tendons gradually stretch to accommodate the new length.
-Although the process is not completely pain free, it can be managed with medications.
+The muscles, ligaments, and tendons gradually stretch to accommodate the new length.
+Although the process is not completely pain-free, it can be managed with medications.
 Physical therapy is part of the treatment during recovery.
 Diet is important, as the body is doing a lot of work to heal the area and build new bone.
 Some surgeons recommend specific vitamin or mineral supplements, and it's important for the patient to eat adequate protein and a diet high in calcium and other bone-building materials.

 Anyone who is in good general health can be a candidate for surgery.
 It's important that the bones have finished growing, however, so it's rare that the surgery is performed on someone less than 16 years old.
 A person who is obese may not be a good candidate due to the risk that the fixators or rods may break.
 Doctors may advise weight loss prior to the surgery.
 People who have serious heart and lung diseases or chronic infections like AIDS may not be good candidates because the increased risk of complications outweighs the potential benefits of the surgery.

 Mental health is important too, as the healing process is lengthy and it's easy to get discouraged.
-It's also important for people to have realistic expectation about what surgery can achieve.
+It's also important for people to have a realistic expectation about what surgery can achieve.
 Some medications may increase the risk of complications, and the orthopedic specialist may advise against surgery if the medication is required by an individual patient.

 If you're considering limb lengthening or height surgery, consult an orthopedic specialist with experience in the procedure.
 The surgery could give you the extra inches you've always wanted or help balance the difference in length between your legs after an injury or congenital problem.
 Becoming taller may be within your reach.